 Short, interactive 3D visualisations or tangible applications make abstract expert knowledge accessible, support understanding and thus communication.
-With today's technology, it is possible to make information and knowledge tangible and interact with it.
+With today's technology, it is possible to experience and interact with information and knowledge.

 Due to the fast pace and rapid technological development of this field of innovation, virtual reality (VR) and augmented reality (AR) serve as generic terms for 360° videos, mixed reality (MR), and extended reality (XR).

 Virtual Reality (VR)

 A computer-generated, immersive 360° world into which users are completely immersed, move, and interact with, depending on the application.
 In the meantime, the physical world is hidden.
 This "reality" can be both the image of the real world and a created environment.

 The focus is on the individual's immersive experience of the virtual world from their own perspective.
 This is particularly stimulated by optical and acoustic stimuli, but also haptic or olfactory feedback.
 In contrast to VR, users in an augmented reality scenario remain in their physical reality and use it as a basis for exploration.

 Augmented Reality (AR)